 - Capsizing boats

-- Natural factors like the weather can often contribute towards boating accidents but this would not necessarily mean that you couldn’t make a claim
+- Natural factors like the weather can often contribute to boating accidents.
+In some but not all cases where the weather has contributed to an accident, you may be able to make a claim.

 It is also possible that you may want to put forward an asbestos compensation case as many previous employees worked alongside this hazardous substance in the shipping industry years ago.
 Other dangerous chemicals can also be onboard ships today and pose the same threats as those onshore.